Aslam Pahalwan: Professional wrestling career

 During the early 1960s, he wrestled in India and Pakistan.
 In 1967, Aslam was sponsored by British promoter Christopher Whelan.
 He toured the United Kingdom and faced opponents at the leading arenas of the North, Midlands and Scotland.
 He defeated the Canadian Champion George Gordienko.
 On his return home, he was awarded the Pride of Performance Award by the Government of Pakistan in 1967.
 In 1971, he wrestled in the United Kingdom, but this visit was cut short due to Indo-Pakistani war of 1971.
-He was managed by the British wrestling promoter Orig Williams.
+He was managed by the British wrestling promoter Orig Williams. no modern Pakistani wrestler has reached Aslam’s level of fame.
+His closest comparison Today in modern professional wrestling is possibly Brock Lesnar (legit fighter + pro wrestler), but modern-day Pakistan lacks a similar star.
+Comparison to Global Stars of the 1960s.
+Not at the level of NWA/WWWF/AWA world champions (Thesz, Sammartino, Gagne) – those were full-time global stars.
+Aslam is Comparable to mid-card international talents like Skull Murphy, Mike Marino, or Hans Schmidt – respected but not world-title level.His feud with Dara Singh (India’s biggest wrestling star) was legendary, Aslam wrestled in England for Joint Promotions (British wrestling’s top organization) in the 1960s, facing stars like Billy Robinson, Mick McManus, and Bert Royal.
+First Major Encounter with Indian champions was in (Late 1950s – Early 1960s).
+The Hind Kesari (Indian Champion) belt was the most prestigious title in subcontinental wrestling.
+Aslam was one of toughest challengers.

+Often in Delhi, Mumbai, or Lahore (major hubs for wrestling).
+He also had tours in Japan (JWA), wrestling against icons like former NWA world heavyweight Champion Giant Baba and former WWA Champion Toyonobori, though he was more of a "special attraction" than a main-eventer.
+The Aslam Bholu vs. Indian champions feuds was one of the biggest wrestling rivalries in South Asian history, drawing massive crowds in India and Pakistan during the 1950s-1960s.
+Their matches were hybrid contests, blending traditional Pehlwani (kushti) grappling with Western-style pro wrestling theatrics.

+Aslam was more famous in South Asia than in the U.S./Europe, similar to how King Kong (Man Mountain) Kirk was a regional star in Australia.

 Death

 Aslam Pahalwan retired from wrestling during the early 1970s.
 He died on 7 January 1989 at the age of 61 in Pakistan.
 His son Jhara Pahalwan was also a champion wrestler.